H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <ltqueue-enqueue-refresh-leaf>

 The `refreshLeaf`#sub(`e`) procedure is responsible for updating the rank of the leaf node affected by the enqueue.
-It simply reads the value of `Min_timestamp` of the enqueuer node it's logically attached to (@line-ltqueue-e-refresh-leaf-read-timestamp) and CAS the leaf node's rank accordingly (@line-ltqueue-e-refresh-leaf-cas).
+It simply reads the value of `Min_timestamp` of the enqueuer node it is logically attached to (@line-ltqueue-e-refresh-leaf-read-timestamp) and CAS the leaf node's rank accordingly (@line-ltqueue-e-refresh-leaf-cas).

 The followings are the dequeuer procedures.